 Portes ouvertes in Fronsac

 Another great wine to try in Bordeaux is Fronsac & Canon Fronsac and their Portes Ouvertes is a good opportunity to do just that.
 The event usually takes place at the end of October with more than 30 chateaux hosting people for free tastings, guided tours, and more.
 One of the main events is taking place at the magnificent Château de la Rivière.
 The info about the next event will be published here.
+In 2023 the event will take place on October 21-22.

 Recommended wineries in Fronsac you can visit all year long